 The need for higher education has never been more important.
-As of 2007, 59% of America's jobs required at least some college education, according to the Georgetown University's Center on Education & the Workforce.
+In 2007, 59% of America's jobs required at least some college education, according to the Georgetown University's Center on Education & the Workforce.
 By 2018, it is anticipated that more than 63% of American jobs will require some higher education.
 Additionally, the Center reports that by 2018, the postsecondary education system will have produced 3 million fewer college graduates than demanded by the labor market.

-Unemployment is also another critical issue.
-The Bureau of Labor Statistics currently reports an 8.2% unemployment rate in the United States, however, that number is significantly lower (4.1%) for those with a bachelor's degree or higher.
+Unemployment is another critical issue.
+The Bureau of Labor Statistics currently reports a 6.6% unemployment rate in the United States, however, that number is significantly lower (3.3%) for those with a bachelor's degree or higher.
 Higher education is clearly important to not only the future of our children, but our economy as well.

-The 2012 529 Report findings indicate that millions of American families continue to invest in higher education for their children, and see 529 plans as a good choice for their investment.
-With more than 11 million 529 plan accounts open nationally, we are starting to see a greater percentage of families using 529 plans to save for higher education, but we clearly have a long way to go.
+The 2013 529 Report findings indicate that millions of American families continue to invest in higher education for their children, and see 529 plans as a good choice for their investment.
+With 11.6 million 529 plan accounts open nationally, we are starting to see a greater percentage of families using 529 plans to save for higher education, but we clearly have a long way to go.
 Our mission remains one of helping all American families who have college dreams for their children or grandchildren to save in advance for future college expenses to minimize or eliminate reliance on future student loan debt.